sehHeiden/poll_election_bavaria_2023/readme.md

 - mastodon.dachgau.social

-- sueden.social (hypothesis: low difference of other southern regions)
+- sueden.social (hypothesis: low difference to other southern regions)

 There are more German instances, that are multilingual or have a special base topic.
 Hence,  I will try do differentiate